Günther Johannes Paetsch: Cello studies

 Paetsch then studied the cello with the German principal cellist Wilhelm Hadelich from 1946/1947 until 1950.
 Because almost everything was destroyed, he taught Paetsch while sitting on potato crates in the ruins of the war, and as Hadelich's children (Sigismund and Valeska) were then babies, they were surrounded by the smells of diapers.
 Everything was done by heart, as there was no printed music to be found at this time of utter poverty and deprivation.
 Hadelich was as much a genius on the piano as on the cello.

-Paetsch later took lessons with the Spanish cellist Gaspar Cassadó in Tübingen, Germany, who only taught two students privately during 1956-58.
+Paetsch later took lessons with the Spanish cellist Gaspar Cassadó in Tübingen, Germany, who only taught two students privately during 1956–58.
 He didn't ask for money for the lessons, but would teach and then go to the café for coffee.

 Education

-Paetsch was educated with Abitur or Reifezeugnis ("certificate of maturity"), the prerequisite for matriculation at a German university in the subjects of science, mathematics and languages from the First Waldorf School in Stuttgart, Germany.
+Paetsch was educated with Abitur or Reifezeugnis ("certificate of maturity"), the prerequisite for matriculation at a German university in the subjects of science, mathematics and languages, from the First Waldorf School in Stuttgart, Germany.
 He finished this degree in July 1950.
-Later in July 1954, Günther received his Diplom (M. A. Diploma Kaufmann), a business degree in accounting, business administration and finances from the University of Munich in Germany.
-In July 1958 Günther Johannes Paetsch received his M. A. in Law and First Bar Examination (Erste Juristishe Staatsprüfung), at the University of Tübingen.
+Later in July 1954, Günther received his Diplom (M.A.
+Diploma Kaufmann), a business degree in accounting, business administration and finances from the University of Munich in Germany.
+In July 1958, Günther Johannes Paetsch received his M.A. in Law and First Bar Examination (Erste Juristishe Staatsprüfung) at the University of Tübingen.

-He obtained working experience from 1953 until 1956, with some interruptions to earn a master's degree at the Robert Bosch GmbH in Stuttgart (which had around 28000 employees), as a mathematician in the Department of Corporation insurance.
-Later he became manager in the Department of Personnel, where he organised, staffed and directed a department of 480 employees.
+He obtained working experience from 1953 until 1956, with some interruptions, to earn a master's degree at the Robert Bosch GmbH in Stuttgart (which had around 28,000 employees) as a mathematician in the Department of Corporation Insurance.
+Later, he became manager in the Department of Personnel, where he organised, staffed and directed a department of 480 employees.
 He was responsible for all administrative, planning and cost functions of technical and professional employees.

-Eventually he became manager of the department of materials control where he was responsible for purchases of electrical parts, material and special metal alloys, long range planning, and contract negotiations.
-The monthly purchase volume was circa $1 million.
+Eventually he became manager of the department of materials control, where he was responsible for purchases of electrical parts, material and special metal alloys, long-range planning, and contract negotiations.
+The monthly purchase volume was around $1 million.
 He supervised 35 employees.
-From September 1958 to October 1959 Paetsch was an assistant district Judge in the Department of Justice of the State Baden-Württemberg, Stuttgart, and then in the district court in Bad Cannstatt, Germany.
+From September 1958 to October 1959, Paetsch was an assistant district judge in the Department of Justice of the state of Baden-Württemberg, Stuttgart, and then in the district court in Bad Cannstatt, Germany.

-During this time Paetsch was also solo cellist in various orchestras in München, Stuttgart, and Tübingen.
-In Tübingen he worked in the orchesta with the conductor Georg von Dadelsen and gained a deep knowledge of the works of Johann Sebastian Bach.
-During this time he was also a first-rate photographer and an avid mountain-climber.
+During this time, Paetsch was also a solo cellist in various orchestras in München, Stuttgart, and Tübingen.
+In Tübingen, he worked in the orchestra with the conductor Georg von Dadelsen and gained a deep knowledge of the works of Johann Sebastian Bach.
+During this time, he was also a first-rate photographer and an avid mountain climber.